|Quick Links||Course Demo||Do I Qualify?||Pass Rates||About the Exam||Exam Application||Exam Dates||For Law Students|

 In some cases, the applicant must also include a report from a company which establishes the equivalency of the courses taken.

 If you’re still not sure whether you qualify, you should carefully read the General Requirements Bulletin available here.
-If you are still unsure or don’t understand the bulletin, you can call us at 1-800-392-6512 or email us at firstname.lastname@example.org.
+If you are still unsure or don’t understand the bulletin, you can email us at firstname.lastname@example.org.
 In addition, you can call the Office of Enrollment and Discipline (OED) which is the department of the Patent Office which administers the exam.
 Note that they won’t answer questions about whether you qualify, but will only tell you that you need to apply and see if you are accepted.
 Their number is (571) 272-4097.